Lucario4LyfeYT/NeatExports/README.md

 1.)
 Name the exported ODIOUS file to "ODIOUS.txt" (without quotes)

 2.)
-Put "EMM.txt" in same folder as "ExportEmmOdiousToReadable.jar"
+Put "EMM.txt" in same folder as "export 1.0.jar"

 2.)
-Put "ODIOUS.txt" in same folder as "ExportEmmOdiousToReadable.jar"
+Put "ODIOUS.txt" in same folder as "export 1.0.jar"

 You don't need both of the files for this to work, only one file is needed